MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/RenewableEnergyCertificate.md

 ### <a href=#certificatetype name="certificatetype">certificatetype</a>

-The standard or certification scheme under which the REC was issued (e.g., Green\x2de, I\x2dREC, local regulatory standards).
+The standard or certification scheme under which the REC was issued (e.g., Green-e, I-REC, local regulatory standards).
 First included in: Sustainability\\CloudforSustainabilityEnergyDataModel/RenewableEnergyCertificate (this entity)

 #### Properties